Ostrogothic Ravenna: Theodoric's successors

 Theodoric died in 526 and his kingdom was left to his then eight-year-old grandson Athalaric, who was under the auspices of his mother and regent Amalasuntha.
-She was Roman educated and ought to pass that on to her son.
+She was Roman educated and sought to pass that on to her son.
 She is praised heavily by Cassiodorus in a letter to the Senate of Rome and Procopius describes her leadership skills saying "[Amalasuntha] proved to be endowed with wisdom and regard for justice in the highest degree, displaying to a great extent the masculine temper."
 The Goths of the court however were not attracted to the way in which she was raising her son and their King.
 They sought to give a more "barbarian" education to the young king – one that involved much more drinking and debauchery – and it eventually led to his death in 534.
 Amalasuntha, in the very next year, after a brief attempt at ruling herself with her cousin before he exiled her, was murdered.
 This murder gave Justinian the pretense by which he could launch his war in 535 that eventually destroyed the Gothic Kingdom and ended Ravenna's period of imperial aspirations.